Wow Mali: Gaining Currency

 From its pilot episode, the innovative program's candid camera format increasingly gained popularity among viewers of all ages, even paving the way for countless WOW Mali clones that failed to topple the original show.
 Soon enough, WoW Mali became a household name, even adding a gem to colloquial lingo.
 "WOW Mali" or "NA-WOW-MALI AKO" is now the common expression whenever one makes a mistake or becomes the victim of a prank or a ruse.

 For two years, the show was directed by Edgar "Bobot" Mortiz (a former teen matinee idol and part of the famous Going Bananas gang).
 Mortiz gave Joey de Leon a comic puppet co-host called Dennis Wrongman (as vivified by mime actor Totong Federez), another original touch.
 The taping of spiels and vignettes was usually held in the studio while candid shots, gag and tease segments were conducted on the streets by a daily roving crew, with the unsuspecting public as so-called "victims."

 In August 1998, Ding Bolanos took over as director and brought Joey de Leon out of the studio to the outdoors.
 Hence, WoW Mali became a traveling show, capturing the Filipino brand of humor in different parts of the country, amid the colors and flavors of exotic places, exciting resorts and well-traveled tourist spots.

+In 2002, the show was taped at the various shopping malls in the Philippines.

 Wow Maling Mali

 After almost a decade, ABC reformatted Wow Mali and retitled it Wow Maling Mali which premiered on April 23, 2005.
+It features the parodies of the several television shows and/or films in each episode.
 On July 29, 2006, Wow Maling Mali morphed into Teka Mona!, but was discontinued on May 19, 2007.